 Dusky langurs were everywhere.
 Some of the females were carrying their bright orange young.
 At some point, they became very excited and filled the air with their alarm calls.
 As hard as we stared into the forest we couldn’t see or hear the source of the potential danger.

 Further up along the road, near Ban Krang, we found a few prints on the road.
 One set belonged to a civet, while the other was from a smallish feline, though not as small as a leopard cat.

 Back at the camp, we were greeted by a large Rock monitor that was snoozing on a tree standing between our two tents.
-Slightly higher up the tree slept another Black giant squirrel was having a snooze as well.
+Slightly higher up the tree a Black giant squirrel was having a snooze as well.